First Man into Space: Critical reception

 Jamie S. Rich from Criterion Confessions.com gave the film a positive review, calling it "harmless fun" and complimenting the special effects simulating outer space.

 TV Guide awarded the film 2.5 out of 4 stars, describing it as "a scary and well done sci-fi exploitation film".

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "Cosmic rays mutate Earth's first astronaut into a marauding monster with a taste for blood in this briskly efficient B-movie from the golden era of British science fiction.
+Director Robert Day goes for both pity and scares by engendering sympathy for the one-eyed malformation while delivering uneasy shocks.
+Lacklustre acting from Marshall Thompson doesn't help his cause, but Marla Landi screaming every time the slime-encrusted alien appears does add an unintentional streak of light entertainment."